-A reverse merger is a merger in which a private company becomes a public company by acquiring it.
+A reverse merger is when a private company becomes a public company by acquiring it.
 It saves a private company from the complicated process and expensive compliance of becoming a public company.
 Instead, it acquires a public company as an investment and converts itself into a public company.

-Let us understand why companies opt for a this type of merger.
+Let us understand why companies opt for this type of merger.

 Why Reverse Merger?

-A reverse merger is like solving a basic math’s question of 1+2 or 2+1, where the answer would be same.
+This merger is like solving a basic math question of 1+2 or 2+1, where the answer would be the same.
 There are many regulations and compliance on private companies converting to public companies.

-Hence, the reverse merger acts as an easy mode for a private company to convert into a public company.
+Hence, this merger is an easy way for a private company to convert into a public company.

-Another reason for opting a this merger is to save taxes.
+Another reason for opting for this merger is to save taxes.
 The losses of smaller companies can be carried forward when they become a combined entity.
 This results in companies having to pay lesser taxes.
 The listing of a company on the exchange via IPO is a long task that is full of compliance.
-Therefore, large companies opt for reverse merge with smaller companies that are listed on the exchange.
-This way the company gets listed on the exchange and becomes a public company without an IPO.
+Therefore, large companies opt for this merge with smaller companies that are listed on the exchange.
+This way, the company gets listed on the exchange and becomes a public company without an IPO.

-Let us now see the advantages and disadvantages of the reverse merger.
+Let us now see its advantages and disadvantages.